kpolsen/feeling-responsive/outreach/galaxycrawl/index.md

 I started the sessions in March when lock-down forced everyone to work from home and it's been building momentum since then, as a place where we feel less isolated and can share our research results.

-Talks are anything from 15 to 30 min long and can contain either published work or work in progress that needs comments or both!
+Talks are anywhere from 15 to 30 min long and can contain either published work or work in progress that needs comments or both!

 ---